 Tips for Growing Bilko Cabbages

 The Bilko cabbage variety can be grown in spring or fall in cool or cold conditions with a minimum temperature of 40 degrees F. (4 C.).
 It can be started indoors or outdoors.
-In the spring, start seeds 4 to 6 weeks before the last frost.
+In the spring, start seeds four to six weeks before the last frost.
 In the fall, start seeds 10 to 12 weeks before the first frost.
 Bilko cabbage plants tolerate a light frost.

-Expect 65-70 days to maturity in spring and summer, and 70-85 days to mature in fall and winter.
+Expect 65 to 70 days to maturity in spring and summer, and 70 to 85 days to mature in fall and winter.

 Bilko cabbage plants are heavy feeders, so plenty of compost should be worked into the planting bed.
 Provide full sun, at least six hours a day, and moderate water.